 Infrastructure, Regulation and Markets

-This 1.5-day course will present an overview of Liquefied Natural Gas (LNG) so that attendees get a comprehensive understanding of the supply chain, types of infrastructure, costs, siting and safety regulations, and LNG markets.
-The instructor will also discuss how an LNG plant operates (import, storage, and vaporization) and types of vessels use to transport LNG.
-Attendees will have a better understanding of relationship between U.S. shale gas and LNG and the latter’s role as a fuel for the 21st century.
+This 1.5-day course will present an overview of Liquefied Natural Gas (LNG).
+Attendees ill receive a comprehensive understanding of the supply chain, types of infrastructure, costs, siting and safety regulations, and LNG markets.
+The instructor will also discuss how an LNG plant operates (import, storage, and vaporization) and types of vessels used to transport LNG.
+Attendees will have a better understanding of the relationship between U.S. shale gas and LNG, and the latter’s role as a fuel for the 21st century.

 Attendees will also learn about inland and offshore LNG import and export terminals, and LNG peak shaving plants used to mitigate temporary natural gas supply and price risks.
 The course will address the roles played by the Department of Energy, FERC and USCG in siting and safely operating U.S. LNG projects.
 Attendees will learn about LNG pricing mechanisms, sales purchase agreements, how LNG is priced for domestic use, and natural gas and LNG futures contracts used to hedge risk.

 - Discuss the offshore LNG supply chain

 - Review LNG environmental aspects

 - Evaluate LNG project costs

 - Review examples and mechanisms of U.S. LNG exports